panu-kangas/panu-kangas/README.md

 💻 AT WORK 💻

-My role at Nokia includes a lot of different tasks, but that are mostly focused on fixing bugs in the 5G software and developing test environments for them.
-I use C++ with the embedded software tasks and Python when working with tests environments.
+My role at Nokia includes a lot of different tasks, but most of them are focused on fixing bugs in the 5G software and developing test environments for them.
+I use C++ with the embedded software tasks and Python when working with test environments.

 🌱 OWN PROJECTS 🌱

 Currently my goal is to build myself a portfolio website, where I can show off my own games 😎
-I did some web development with React and Typescript in Hive's final project, so now I'm putting those skills in good use.
+I did some web development with React and Typescript in Hive's final project, so now I'm putting those skills in good use!